 For cake:

 - Preheat oven to 350ºF/180ºC.
-Butter and flour 12-cup Bundt pan.

-- Finely ground walnuts in processor.
+- Finely ground the walnuts in a food processor.

-- Sift flour, baking powder, and salt into a medium bowl
+- Sift flour, baking powder, and salt into a medium bowl.

 - Add eggs 1 at a time, beating well after each addition.

-- Pour batter into the prepared pan.
-Bake cake until the top is golden and a tester inserted near the center comes out clean, about 1 hour.
+- Bake until the top is golden, cracked, and a cake tester or toothpick inserted in the center comes out clean, about 1 hour.

-- Transfer pan to rack; cool cake for 10 minutes.
-Turn the cake out onto a wire rack and cool completely.
+- Transfer the pan to a wire rack and cool the cake for 20 minutes.

 - Store leftovers covered in plastic wrap for 2 days at room temperature and then refrigerate.